merenlab/merenlab.org/tutorials/infant-gut/index.md

  $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv
 ```

-At this point you should be seeing a display similar to this (after setting the height of each additional layer to 200px):
+At this point you should be seeing a display similar to this (after setting the height of each additional layer to 200px) in Settings:

 [![Infant gut merged](images/infant-gut-collections.png)](images/infant-gut-collections.png){:.center-img .width-50}

-To emphasize relationships between bins visually.
-If you import it the following way,
+The legends for each of the bin collections are available in the `Legends` tab of `Settings`.
+To visually emphasize relationships between bins, you can change the color of each bin manually by clicking on the colored boxes in the legends.
+Or, if you're not a masochist you can import an anvi'o state where we did that for you:

 ``` bash
  $ anvi-import-state --state additional-files/state-files/state-merged.json \